sippycoder/f-lite/README.md

   <img src="assets/output_tight_mosaic.jpeg" alt="F Lite generated images mosaic" width="100%">
 </p>

-F Lite is a 10B parameter diffusion model created by [Freepik](https://www.freepik.com) and [Fal](https://fal.ai), trained exclusively on copyright-safe and SFW content.
-The model was trained on Freepik's internal dataset comprising approximately 80 million copyright-safe images, making it the first publicly available model of this scale trained exclusively on legally compliant and SFW content.
+F Lite is a family of 10B and 7B parameter diffusion models created by [Freepik](https://www.freepik.com) and [Fal](https://fal.ai), trained exclusively on copyright-safe and SFW content.
+The models were trained on Freepik's internal dataset comprising approximately 80 million copyright-safe images, making them the first publicly available models of this scale trained exclusively on legally compliant and SFW content.

 Read our [technical report](assets/F%20Lite%20Technical%20Report.pdf) for more details about the architecture and training process.

 ## Project updates

+* 🎉 **May, 9, 2025**: F Lite 7B is released!
-* 🎉 **April 29, 2025**: F Lite is released!
+* **April 29, 2025**: F Lite is released!

 ## Weights